GenomicsDB/GenomicsDB-Python/examples/README.md

                         Note:
                         	1. -s/--sample and -S/--sample-list are mutually exclusive
-                        	2. either samples and/or intervals using -i/-I/-s/-S options has to be specified -f FILTER, --filter FILTER
+                        	2. either samples and/or intervals using -i/-I/-s/-S options has to be specified -a ATTRIBUTES, --attributes ATTRIBUTES
+                        Optional - comma separated list of genomic attributes or fields described in the vid mapping for the query, eg. GT,AC,PL,DP...
+Defaults to GT
+  -f FILTER, --filter FILTER
                         Optional - genomic filter expression for the query, e.g. 'ISHOMREF' or 'ISHET' or 'REF == "G" && resolve(GT, REF, ALT) &= "T/T" && ALT |= "T"'
+  -n NPROC, --nproc NPROC
+                        Optional - number of processing units for multiprocessing(default: 8).
+Run nproc from command line to print the number of processing units available to a process for the user
+  --chunk-size CHUNK_SIZE
+                        Optional - hint to split number of samples for  multiprocessing used in conjunction with -n/--nproc and when -s/-S/--sample/--sample-list is not specified (default: 10240)
   -t {csv,json,arrow}, --output-type {csv,json,arrow}
                         Optional - specify type of output for the query (default: csv) -j {all,all-by-calls,samples-with-num-calls,samples,num-calls}, --json-output-type {all,all-by-calls,samples-with-num-calls,samples,num-calls}